David Biespiel: Career

 Biespiel began publishing poems and essays in 1986 after moving to remote Brownsville, Vermont.
 From 1988 to 1993 he lived and wrote in Washington, D.C., and from 1993 to 1995 in San Francisco.
 He has lived in Portland, Oregon since 1995.

 He is a contributor to American Poetry Review, The New Republic, The New Yorker, Poetry, and Slate, and among other literary journals.
 He also has reviewed poetry for nearly fifteen years in journals and newspapers, including in Bookforum, The Washington Post, and The New York Times.
 In 2003 he was appointed the poetry columnist for The Oregonian, writing a monthly column until its end in September 2013.
 In 2015 he began a series of reviews for American Poetry Review.

 In 1999, he founded the Attic Institute of Arts and Letters, an independent literary studio.
 Faculty and Teaching Fellows at the Attic Institute have included: Marc Acito, Matthew Dickman, Jennifer Lauck, Elizabeth Rusch, Kim Stafford, and Cheryl Strayed, among others.

 In 2005 he was named editor of Poetry Northwest — one of the nation's oldest magazines devoted exclusively to poetry.
 Appointed by the University of Washington, Biespiel moved the magazine's offices to Portland.
 He served as editor until 2010.

 During 2008–2012 Biespiel was a regular contributor to The Politico's Arena, a cross-party, cross-discipline daily conversation about politics and policy among current and former members of Congress, governors, mayors, political strategists and scholars.

 In 2009 he helped formed the trio Incorporamento.
 The artistic group includes Oregon Ballet Theater principal dancer Gavin Larsen and musician Joshua Pearl.

 In 2009 he was elected by the membership of the National Book Critics Circle to the Board of Directors and served as a judge for the annual NBCC book awards.
 He was reelected in 2012 for a second term.
 During 2012–2014 he was chair of its award committee on Poetry.
 In 2018 he was named a finalist for the Nona Balakian Citation for Excellence in Reviewing.

 In 2010, Biespiel sparked a national debate about the relationship between poets and democracy with the publication of his essay, "This Land Is Our Land", in Poetry.

 In 2012 he began writing Poetry Wire for the Rumpus Magazine, focusing on topics such as poetry, politics, and cultural issues.

 He has taught creative writing and literature throughout the United States, including at George Washington University, University of Maryland, Stanford University, Portland State University, Lynchburg College, and Wake Forest University.
 He currently teaches at Oregon State University where he is the university's Poet-in-Residence.

+In 2017 David Biespiel and wife Wendy Willis appeared for dual interviews and readings on Oregon Public Broadcasting's "State of Wonder".